gqi/hipo/README.md

 Change the directory arguments before running the code below:
 + out.path: the directory where you want the intermediate LDSC output files to be stored.
 + ldsc.path: the directory that stores the LDSC package.
 We will be calling LDSC from there.
 + python.path: the directory of the Python version you want to use.
-If you install Anaconda 2 on a Mac computer, this directory is typically "/Users/USER_NAME/anaconda2/bin/", with USER_NAME replaced by your own Mac user name.
-This may depend on your Anaconda installation options. ```{r python.path} can be unspecified.
+If you install Anaconda 2 on a Mac computer, this directory is typically `{r "/Users/USER_NAME/anaconda2/bin/"}, with `{r USER_NAME} replaced by your own Mac user name.
+This may depend on your Anaconda installation options. `{r python.path} can be unspecified.
 But in this case, your default version of Python must have all the required packages.

 ```{r}
 library(hipo)
 res = hipo(sumstats, out.path = "PATH_TO_STORE_LDSC_OUTPUT_FILES", maf.thr = 0.05, HIPOD.num = 4, ldsc.path = "PATH_TO_LDSC", python.path = "PATH_TO_PYTHON", mergeallele = TRUE, truncate = NULL)
 ```

+### References